ibe-uw/BaNaNA/README.md

 # BaNaNA - Barcoding Nanopore Neat Annotator

 BaNaNA is a Snakemake pipeline designed to create high-quality OTUs (Operational Taxonomic Units) from Oxford Nanopore sequencing of environmental amplicons.
-The pipeline was optimised for evaluation of general protist diversity based on the 18S rDNA gene; however, it is possible to choose a different rDNA gene, including the 16S rDNA gene.
+The pipeline was optimised for evaluation of general protist diversity based on the 18S rRNA gene; however, it is possible to choose a different rDNA gene, including the 16S rRNA gene.
 The main version of the pipeline was optimised for Kit 14 Nanopore chemistry, though a separate description of the approach for Kit 9 chemistry is available.

 Scheme of the pipeline: